Spirituality

 The Fifth Day of Creation, by Mahmoud Farshchiana

 Yoga nidra is a meditative practice often referred to as yogic sleep.
-The practitioner is gently guided on an inner pilgrimage while resting in the delicate liminal state of consciousness between wakeful mindfulness & slumber.
-This method of meditation is meant to induce deep physical, mental, and emotional relaxation, while also opening access to the subconscious & unconscious layers of the psyche.
+The practitioner is gently guided on an inner pilgrimage while resting in the delicate liminal state of consciousness between wakeful mindfulness and slumber.
+This form of meditation is intended to induce deep states of physical, mental, and emotional relaxation, while allowing meaningful imagery and insights to arise from the subconscious and unconscious dimensions of the psyche with greater clarity.

-The practice of yoga nidra dates back to at least the 3rd century CE , with references found throughout multiple, sacred Hindu texts.
-In the Mahabharata, yoga nidra is associated with the great Lord Vishnu and described as "the deep sleep under the spell of spiritual meditation."
+The practice of yoga nidra dates back to at least the 3rd century CE, with references appearing throughout several Hindu texts.
+In the Mahabharata, it is associated with Lord Vishnu and described as "the deep sleep under the spell of spiritual meditation."
 In the Devīmāhātmya (6th century CE), the god Brahma calls upon Vishnu to awaken from his "transcendent sleep" in order to confront the demigods.
-Other early mentions describe yoga nidra as a state in which "perfected Buddhas may access secret knowledge," and a terrain where the practitioner works to "uproot his network of Karma."
+Other early references describe yoga nidra as a state in which "perfected Buddhas may access secret knowledge," and as a practice connected to liberation from karmic conditioning.

-In my practice, I use yoga nidra as a gentle entryway into guided meditations.
-Its capacity to soften the mind’s grip allows for unforced inner journeys and deep-rooted healing.
+In my practice, I use yoga nidra as a gentle entryway into guided meditation.
+By quieting habitual mental activity, the practice can create conditions for greater emotional awareness, meaningful imagery, and deeper inner exploration.

 Preparing for a Yoga Nidra Meditation